niyazed/Object-Recognition-Using-TensorFlow.js/README.md

 ### Requirment
   - node.js

-In the local-server directory, you can run:
+In the server directory, you can run:

 ### `node server.js`